bh107/bohrium-by-night/benchmark/raw_output/wireworld-Bohrium-gpu.rst

     stderr::

-        Error in [gpu:impl]: /home/bhbuilder/.local/lib/libbh_ve_gpu.so: cannot open shared object file: No such file or directory terminate called after throwing an instance of 'std::runtime_error' what():  Error in the initialization of the VEM.
+        Error in [node:impl]: /home/bhbuilder/.local/lib/libbh_vem_node.so: cannot open shared object file: No such file or directory